 In addition, the color of Market Pantry cherries was also good.
 But the the artificial coloring gets the credit for the cherry appearance.

 Kroger grocery store brand of canned cherry pie filling had a good taste too.
 If this grocery store chain is in your area, try their canned pie fillings.
+I don't recommend all brands from grocery stores.
+But Kroger is a good one.

 Duncan Hines Comstock, Lucky Leaf, and Solo cherry pie filling did not taste as good as Target’s Market Pantry.

-Trick #2: Be Prepared to Add More Fruit
+Trick #2: Add More Fruit

 Not enough cherries and too much goop?